wujeng/pneumatics-cad/README.md

 ![PneumaticLab](PneumaticLab.jpg "Pneumatic Lab")

 PneumaticsCAD is a computer-aided pneumatic circuit design software.
-The software is developed in Java.
+The software is developed in Java and is an Eclipse project.
 To start the program, use command: java tw.com.justiot.pneumatics.PneumaticsCAD